humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-12-19-fireunit-extension-for-yui-test.md

     YAHOO.tool.FireUnit.attach();

-That&#8217;s it!
+That's it!
 All the results will be output to the Test tab in Firebug.
-There are some limitations to FireUnit, such as its inability to group tests and a lack of anything but basic result formatting (so some of the failure messages YUI Test generates don&#8217;t look all that pretty).
-Still, it&#8217;s a step in the right direction and I&#8217;m sure John will be continuing to develop it.
+There are some limitations to FireUnit, such as its inability to group tests and a lack of anything but basic result formatting (so some of the failure messages YUI Test generates don't look all that pretty).
+Still, it's a step in the right direction and I'm sure John will be continuing to develop it.
 Feel free to download [FireUnit for YUI Test][5] and give it a whirl (BSD license).

  [1]: http://developer.yahoo.com/yui/yuitest/
  [2]: http://ejohn.org/blog/fireunit/